 As an Amazon Associate I earn from qualifying purchases.

-This clean eating Instant Pot black bean vegetable soup is a quick, easy dinner using dry beans!
+This Instant Pot black bean vegetable soup is a quick, easy dinner using dry beans!

-We’ve really be struggling with the air quality around here with the California wild fires.
-My chest hurts, I have a constant cough and we both have to wear #N95 masks for a quick trip to the garbage can to take out the trash, never mind going anywhere.
+We’ve really been struggling with the air quality around here from the California wildfires.
+My chest hurts, I have a constant cough, and we both have to wear #N95 masks for a quick trip to the garbage can to take out the trash, never mind going anywhere.

 Clean Eating Instant Pot Black Bean Vegetable Soup Recipe